Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-TDEngine.md

 ## Design Details
-In order to add `TDengine` as a endpoint, we need to add connection related settings telemetry service's CRD, just like  what we did for `MQTT`
+In order to add `TDengine` as an endpoint, we need to add connection related settings telemetry service's CRD, just like  what we did for `MQTT`

 ```ymal
 SQLConnectionSetting: